Rob--W/chrome-api/chrome.tabs.executeScriptInFrame/README.md

 # chrome.tabs.executeScriptInFrame

+**Obsolete since Chrome 39 - https://crbug.com/63979 has been fixed.**
+This snippet is only kept for historical purposes.
+If you had previously been using `executeScriptInFrame`, simply replace it with `executeScript`.

+---

 Adds the `chrome.tabs.executeScriptInFrame` method to the [`chrome.tabs` API](https://developer.chrome.com/extensions/tabs.html).
 This method allows one to run a content script in the context of a frame,